MENU CLOSE

 Moroccan Black Soap (savon beldi)

-This iconic black soap, savon beldi, is an essential of the Moroccan hammam.
-It has anti-bacterial properties and is suitable for all skin types.
-Traditionally made with organic ingredients, virgin black olive oil, and black olive paste.
+This iconic black soap, savon beldi, is essential to the Moroccan hammam.
+It has antibacterial properties and suits all skin types.
+Traditionally, it’s made with organic ingredients—virgin black olive oil and black olive paste.

 Ghassoul

-A clay that hails from the Atlas Mountains of Morocco known for its numerous skin health benefits.
-It detoxifies the skin as it deeply cleanses the pores and purifies.
-Ghassoul is rich in potassium and magnesium.
-The texture of the clay exfoliates dead skin cells and leaves the skin feeling soft and clean.
+Ghassoul is a clay from Morocco’s Atlas Mountains known for its many skin benefits.
+It detoxifies by deeply cleansing and purifying the pores.
+Rich in potassium and magnesium, its fine texture gently exfoliates dead skin cells and leaves skin feeling soft and clean.

-Ghassoul can be applied as a mask or an overall body wrap.
-Since it has natural astringent properties, it also helps with skin conditions like acne, psoriasis, and eczema.
-The minerals of the clay are also beneficial for hair health.
-It can be used as a shampoo to condition or detangle hair making it soft, silky, and shiny.
+You can apply ghassoul as a face mask or a full body wrap.
+Thanks to its natural astringent properties, it can help with acne, psoriasis, and eczema.
+Its minerals also benefit hair health—use it as a shampoo to condition or detangle, leaving hair soft, silky, and shiny.

 Argan Oil

-A centuries-old beauty treatment, argan oil has been used by the Amazigh/Berber, Morocco’s indigenous people, to regenerate their skin and hair.
-Argan is a tree native to Morocco and the oil is extracted from the nuts of the tree.
-This amber-colored oil and its healing benefits have earned it the status of “liquid gold”.
+A centuries-old beauty treatment, argan oil has long been used by the Amazigh/Berber, Morocco’s indigenous people to nourish skin and hair.
+The argan tree is native to Morocco; its amber-colored oil is extracted from the nuts and celebrated as “liquid gold” for its restorative benefits.

-Argan oil is an anti-inflammatory, anti-oxidant that is rich in Vitamin A&E and omega fatty acids that help strengthen skin tissue.
-Many hammams provide argan oil massages for an extra fee and it’s totally worth it.
-Not only does it help to relax the body muscles, it completely nourishes the skin from head to toe.
+Argan oil is an anti-inflammatory, antioxidant rich in vitamins A and E and omega fatty acids, which help strengthen skin tissue.
+Many hammams offer argan-oil massages for an additional fee—ideal for relaxing sore muscles while deeply moisturizing the skin from head to toe.

 Sahara Desert Tour - The Moroccan Hammam Experience - Moroccan Hammam Skin and Beauty Treatments